mds1/auction-house/README.md

 Anyone can deploy their own `Splitter` contract from the `SplitterFactory`.
 Once this contract owns an NFT, it can be used create an auction on Zora and split the auction proceeds in a predefined way, where each account has a defined percentage of the proceeds it is entitled to.

+A diff between this repo and the upstream auction house can be found here: https://github.com/ourzora/auction-house/compare/main...mds1:main

 ## Requirements

 The `SplitterFactory` and `Splitter` contract added to this repository satisfies each requirement from [ourzora/auction-house#5](https://github.com/ourzora/auction-house/issues/5) as follows: